 5.3 Cooking Tips

-- Store any leftovers in an airtight container for up to three days.
+- Store leftovers in a container for up to three days.

 6. Variations on Sheet Pan Veggies